Improving the efficiency of DMD provision

-Download a model job description for a MS & DMD coordinator (developed by the Poole Hospitals service based on an original used in Cardiff).
+The Poole Hospitals service has developed a model job description for an MS and DMD coordinator (doc 108kb) based on an original used in Cardiff.

-Visit our page on capacity planning and business cases for tips on making the case for new staff.
+Our practical resources on capacity planning and business cases provide tips on making the case for new staff.

 Enablers to efficient practice

 The report recommends that DMD services should have: